roxel/hand-gesture-opencv/README.md

 ### Detecting hand pose

-Hand posed is detected by calculating number of fingers and angles in the hand shape.
+Hand poses are detected by calculating number of fingers on the image, comparing surfaces and angles in the hand shape.